OrloDavid/3D.Printer.Centered-Axis/README.md

+# David Orlo Centered-Z Mod for Cartesian 3D Printers
 I've developed a modification for Cartesian 3D printers that significantly improves tramming/leveling and reduces Z wobble/banding or completely eliminates it with Rev.2 or Rev.3.

-This mod
-not only enhances resolution but also increases Z axis speed, making your printer more reliable and efficient.
+This mod not only enhances resolution but also increases Z axis speed, making your printer more reliable and efficient.
 It's straightforward to implement and reversible if needed.

-### TLDR
+## TLDR
 ### Rev.1
 - Good way to get started, minimal parts needed (printed parts, nuts and bolts)
 - Unless your Z Lead is bent to hell, it should resolve any and all Z Wobble / Banding issues you have